horangi-cyops/flutter-ssl-pinning-bypass/README.md

 # Flutter SSL Pinning Bypass 32bit and 64bit.

 Frida script to bypass SSL Pinning on Android application built using Flutter SDK.
+It was working well for bypassing SSL pinning protection on Flutter framework (BoringSSL).

 This script has been used on this article: https://id.horangi.com/blog/bypass-ssl-pinning-di-flutter-library/